DFE-Digital/find-a-tuition-partner/README.md

 * `npx cypress run` to run all Cypress end to end tests in a headless browser
 * `npx cypress open` to open the Cypress test runner for fully manual configuration of the test runner
-* `npx cypress open --config baseUrl=https://my-url/ --env username=private,password=beta` to open the Cypress test runner specifying a different base url and basic HTTP authentication credentials
+* `npx cypress open --config baseUrl=https://my-url/ --env username=<USERNAME>,password=<PASSWORD>` to open the Cypress test runner specifying a different base url and basic HTTP authentication credentials

 ### Accessibility Testing